 |B+ = 3.3

 ||C = 2.0

 ||D- = .7

 ||F = 0.0

-Grade point averages are computed by dividing grade points earned by the number of Grade Point Average hours attempted.
+Grade point averages are computed by dividing grade points earned by the number of hours attempted.
 Hours attempted does NOT include I–Incomplete; WP–Withdraw Passing; W–Withdraw; WF– Withdraw Failing; P–Pass.

 An Incomplete (I grade) may be given when the student does not complete required course work by the end of the semester; this is usually the result of illness or some other situation beyond the control of the student.
-The instructor of the course must submit an Incomplete Grade Contract, signed by the student, before the end of the semester in which the I is given.
+A student who wishes to receive an I must obtain permission from the instructor of the course and submit an Incomplete Grade Contract before the end of the semester in which the I is given.
 If the work is not completed within 30 calendar days of the beginning of the semester following the assignment of the I, the I grade will be changed to an F. Time limits in excess of 30 days must be recommended by the faculty member involved and approved in advance by the Dean of the College.